Operation Magic Carpet (Yemen): Criticism

 Esther Meir-Glitzenstein criticized the execution of the operation.
 She especially criticized the American Jewish Joint Distribution Committee and Israel, which, according to her, abandoned thousands of Jews in the deserts on the border between North Yemen and Aden.
 Mismanagement or corruption by the British authorities and the Jewish Agency also played a role.
 Some 850 Yemenite Jews died en route to their departure points, and in the community which reached Israel, infant mortality rates were high, albeit lower than in Yemen.

 According to Ben-Gurion's diary, the Yemeni children in the Israeli ma'abarot or tent transit camps were dying like flies.
 Children were often separated from their parents for hygienic reasons, or taken away to hospitals for treatment, but often, parents only received notification, often by loudspeaker, they had died.
 According to some testimony, there was a suspicion that the state kidnapped healthy Yemeni children, for adoption, and then informed the parents they had died.

 As a result, some decades later, the Yemenite Children Affair exploded, in which it was rumoured that something of the order of 1,000 children had gone missing.
-In 2019, Yaacov Lozowick, the former Israel State Archivist, explained the cases of the missing Yemenite babies in an article in Tablet magazine.
+In a 2019 article in Tablet magazine, Yaacov Lozowick, the former Israel State Archivist, explained the cases of the missing Yemenite babies.
 There was a very high death rate, and disturbed medical professionals, he said, autopsied some of the bodies to try to find out why.
 Traditionally, autopsies were forbidden under Jewish law, so this was hidden from the parents.
 Lozowick wrote that the files contained no evidence of any kidnappings.
-However, in February 2019, the New York Times published an article in which some of the missing children were found by DNA test by their living relatives.
+However, in February 2019, The New York Times published an article in which some of the missing children were found by DNA test by their living relatives.
 They were given for adoption to Ashkenazi Jewish families.